Yield-hungry investors snap up Portugal 15-yr bond as ECB eyed

 While many in the market expect the ECB to hold off from QE for now, any strong hints that it is advancing preparations for such a programme are expected to keep euro zone bond yields around historic low levels.

 "We think that any sign of disappointment should be faded, especially on peripheral euro zone government bonds as the prospects for a rapid improvement in fundamentals across the euro zone are minimal and hence imply further stimulus by the ECB," Citi strategists said in a note to clients.
-(1 US dollar = 0.7607 euro) (Editing by Raissa Kasolowsky and Toby Chopra)
+(1 US dollar = 0.7607 euro) (Editing by Raissa Kasolowsky)

 By Greg Roumeliotis and Jessica Toonkel and Jennifer Ablan